|VTCT Product Code: AT20509||GLH: 295 - 311||Age Restriction: 16|

 - VTCT Level 2 NVQ Diploma in Hospitality Services (QCF)

-Mandatory - from this group you'll need to cover a minimum of 8 units and earn a minimum of 30 credits.
+Mandatory - from this group you'll need to cover a minimum of 8 components and earn a minimum of 30 credits.

 |Unit Code||Unit Ref||Unit Title||Level||Credits||GLH|